-If you notice any of the following when taking HRT
+If you notice any of the following when taking HRT:

 - any of the conditions mentioned in the 'DO NOT take Zumenon' section - yellowing of your skin or the whites of your eyes (jaundice).
-These may be signs of a liver disease - a large rise in your blood pressure (symptoms may be headache, tiredness, dizziness). - migraine-like headaches which happen for the first time. - if you become pregnant on average, over a 5-year period, 4 to 7 in 1000 would be expected to get a blood clot in a vein.
-For women in their 50s who have been taking oestrogen-progestogen HRT for over 5 years, there will be 9 to 12 cases in 1000 users
+These may be signs of a liver disease - a large rise in your blood pressure (symptoms may be headache, tiredness, dizziness). - migraine-like headaches which happen for the first time. - if you become pregnant - if you notice signs of a blood clot, such as: - painful swelling and redness of the legs - sudden chest pain - difficulty in breathing